-The Sunlite Café, a community café, is open from 9 am to 2.30 pm Monday to Friday, offering healthy snacks and lunches and arranging buffets to order.
-The idea is to prepare wholesome food at reasonable prices, while at the same time offering volunteers the opportunity to experience best practice in relation to food preparation, health and hygiene.
-This, together with formal hygiene and food preparation training, prepares the volunteers to then move into paid employment, either in commercial catering, hospitality, customer service, or retail sales.
+The café is the core activity, offering healthy snacks and lunches at reasonable prices, while offering member volunteers the opportunity to experience best practice in food preparation, health and hygiene.
+This, together with formal training, helps to prepare volunteers to move into paid employment, either in commercial catering, hospitality, customer service or retail sales.